 Blackjack is a game of chance and strategy.
-When you play the game, there are many decisions that are to be made in order to increase your chances of winning.
+When playing the game, you must make many decisions to increase your chances of winning.
 Here’s one decision that every player needs to make: should I double down?
 Knowing what is double down in blackjack means knowing when it’s a good idea, but it doesn’t mean you have mastered the game yet!

 What Is Double Down?